telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 Next we will implement the usage of our grid when it is bound to a BindingList.
-Double-click on the Bound to Objects button, and implement it as follows:#_[C#] _
+Double-click on the Bound to Objects button, and implement it as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGridForm1.cs region=BoundObjects}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGridForm1.vb region=BoundObjects}}